mpontus/react-modal-hook/README.md

 ## Usage

-Use `ModalProvider` to provide modal context to your application components:
+Use `ModalProvider` to provide modal context for your application:

 ```jsx
 import React from "react";